-The acquired e-commerce platform is initially capitalised at cost which includes the purchase price (net of any discounts and rebates) and other directly attributable costs of preparing the platform for its intended use.
-Direct expenditure which enhances or extends the performance of e-commerce platform beyond its specifications and which can be reliably measured is added to the original cost of the platform.
-Costs associated with maintaining e-commerce platform are recognised as an expense when incurred.
+The acquired e-commerce platform was initially capitalised at cost which included the purchase price (net of any discounts and rebates) and other directly attributable costs of preparing the platform for its intended use.
+Direct expenditure which enhanced or extended the performance of e-commerce platform beyond its specifications and which could be reliably measured was added to the original cost of the platform.
+Costs associated with maintaining e-commerce platform were recognised as an expense when incurred.

-E-commerce platform is subsequently carried at cost less accumulated amortisation and accumulated impairment losses.
-These costs are amortised to profit or loss using the straight-line method over their estimated useful lives of 5 years.
+E-commerce platform was subsequently carried at cost less accumulated amortisation and accumulated impairment losses.
+These costs were amortised to profit or loss using the straight-line method over their estimated useful lives of 5 years.